sqqueak/quartz/content/uw-madison-course-review.md

 This is a comprehensive list of every single class I've taken at UW-Madison.
 I intend for this post to give people an insight into how I balanced coursework with part-time work and extracurriculars as an undergraduate student.
 Each semester has a star rating assigned to it which corresponds with how difficult the semester was -- more stars imply greater difficulty.

 I've denoted part-time work or internships I held during the semester as 💼 and research related projects as 🔬.
-I've also noted courses that I particularly enjoyed as (^), courses that were particularly time consuming as (!), and courses that I largely disliked as (.).
+I've also noted courses that I particularly enjoyed as (^), courses that were particularly time consuming as (!), courses that I largely disliked as (.), and dropped courses as (D).

 <!-- ## overview
 **CS:**